TosbackCgusBridge-Bot/CGUs-versions/Forever21/Privacy Policy.md

-**Updated September 22, 2014**   Your Privacy and the Security of Your Personal Information is Very Important to Us
+**Updated February 24, 2015**   Your Privacy and the Security of Your Personal Information is Very Important to Us

 Forever 21, Inc., and its U.S. and Canadian retail affiliates, Forever 21 Retail, Inc. and Forever XXI, ULC (collectively, "Forever 21"), value our customers and visitors to our Websites and respect your concerns about the privacy of your personal information and data security.
 Our Privacy and Security Policy (the "Privacy Policy") is intended to protect your privacy and provide you with a safe and secure experience in fashion, style and shopping.
 This Privacy Policy applies to our Websites hosted in the United States and Canada, namely, www.forever21.com and http://canada.forever21.com (collectively, the "Websites"), and to our fashion marketing and sales activities, including sales through our store locations, in the United States and Canada under our brands Forever 21, Fashion 21, XXI, XXI Forever, Love 21, Love &.
 Beauty, Life in Progress, For Love 21 and 21 Men.
 This Privacy Policy protects consumers providing information through our Websites and stores and is not designed to protect business information.
 By using our Websites or providing information to us at our stores, you consent to the collection and use of your personal information.
 In addition to reviewing our Privacy Policy, you should also read our Terms of Use for our Websites.
 Your use of our Websites constitutes your agreement to its terms and conditions.
 Our Privacy Policy Will Change Over Time